olvior/bloodthief-mod-loader/README.md

 From the original `map_creation_files`, move the `maps` folder into your Bloodthief game folder that Steam downloaded Bloodthief into.
 - You should edit the json file in the `example_map` folder within the `maps` folder
 - Make sure the json file has the same name as the map file
+- Rename the files and the folder for the name of your map, if you're making a map pack you can have multiple json and .map files in one folder
+- If youre going to share the map prefix the folder name with your username or something to make sure they end up unique

+Once you've done all that you're ready to load up a map file in trenchbroom

+Watch a trenbroom tutorial or read the manual to get started

+But the basics are you can create shapes and give them textures to make the geometry.

+Then for single point entities you drag them in from the side bar, these include enemies and keys.

+Then for areas you right click on a piece of geometry, click add brush entites, and whatever you want, for example a checkpoint area.

+On the side, for each entity, there key value pairs to edit, for example for a checkpoint area you edit the checkpoint index.

+For some more complicated behavior, such as doors, you need a trigger area.
+Then change the target to the name of what it should trigger.
+Then a mover, which moves when it gets triggered is the door.
+Make sure to change the targetname to what you enetered for the target.

 ---